masters-of-cats/cf-networking-release/docs/3rd-party-v2.md

 **Description**: Networking layer provides IP addressing and connectivity for containers.
 The networking layer sets up firewall rules to allow traffic based on ASG configuration.
 For more information on ASGs, see [these docs](https://docs.cloudfoundry.org/concepts/asg.html).

 **CF Information Needed**: ASG information can be pulled from the config passed in from the garden external networker.
-See [`runtimeConfig.netOutRules`]().
-The ASG information provided there will only be for the ASGs that are currently applied to the app.
-If you want information about new ASGs has been added through Cloud Controller, but that haven't been passed through on the config because the app has not been restarted, you can [poll CAPI]().
+See `runtimeConfig.netOutRules` under [Getting Data From CF](#getting-data-from-cf).
+The ASG information provided will be only for the ASGs that are currently applied to the app.
+If you want information about new ASGs has been added through Cloud Controller, see [Information from CAPI](#information-from-capi).

 ### NetIn
 **Spec**: External entities can reach applications through the GoRouter.

 **Description**: Networking layer sets up firewall rules to allow ingress traffic from GoRouter, TCP router and SSH proxy.

 **CF Information Needed**: In order for the GoRouter, TCP router, and SSH proxy to be able to access your app, ports listed in `portMappings` need to be exposed via DNAT.
-For example, the cni-wrapper-plugin insilk-release[link to config passed in to cni-wrapper-plugin further in the doc here] - See `runtimeConfig.portMappings`.
+For example, the cni-wrapper-plugin in silk-release - see `runtimeConfig.portMappings` under [Getting Data From CF](#getting-data-from-cf) - gets this data from the [garden-cni](http://bosh.io/jobs/garden-cni?source=github.com/cloudfoundry/cf-networking-release) job.
 These can also be retreived from [environment variables](https://docs.run.pivotal.io/devguide/deploy-apps/environment-variable.html#CF-INSTANCE-PORTS)

-### Policy Confirguration
+### Policy Configuration
 **Spec**: App-to-app policies between app containers and task containers for those apps

 **Description**: The networking layer sets up firewall rules to allow container-to-container traffic based on policy  (v1 of policy API must be supported).

 **CF Information Needed**: You need to have an agent running that is polling the internal policy server.
-[Link to how to poll the internal policy server].
-For exmple, VXLAN Policy Agent.
+For example, [VXLAN Policy Agent](https://bosh.io/jobs/vxlan-policy-agent?source=github.com/cloudfoundry/silk-release) in [silk-release](code.cloudfoundry.org/silk-release) polls the [internal policy server](#information-from-internal-policy-server).

 ### MTU

-**Spec**: operatros can override the MTU on the interface
+**Spec**: operators can override the MTU on the interface

 **Description**: CNI plugins should automatically detect the MTU settings on the host, and set the MTU on container network interfaces appropriately.
 For example, if the host MTU is 1500 bytes and the plugin encapsulates with 50 bytes of header, the plugin should ensure that the container MTU is no greater than 1450 bytes.
 This is to ensure there is no fragmentation.
 The built-in silk CNI plugin does this.

 Operators may wish to override the MTU setting.
-In this case they will set the BOSH property [cf_networking.mtu](http://bosh.io/jobs/cni?source=github.com/cloudfoundry/cf-networking-release#p=cf_networking.mtu).
-3rd party plugins should respect this value.

-**CF Information Needed**: This value will be included in the config object that is passed to the configured [CNI plugin](TODO).

-### Bosh DNS
-**Spec**: Apps can connect to services using [Bosh DNS](TODO).

-**Description**: The networking layer allows containers to reach Bosh DNS on the cell at `169.254.0.2`.
-The CNI plugin returns the bosh DNS address as `169.254.0.2`.
+It is recommended to expose MTU as a Bosh property on your CNI job, as the [cni](http://bosh.io/jobs/cni?source=github.com/cloudfoundry/silk-release#p=mtu) job in [silk-release](code.cloudfoundry.org/silk-release).

+**CF Information Needed**: None.

 ### Your CNI plugin is a bosh release

 #### To author a BOSH release with your plugin

 Your CNI plugin will need to be packaged as a [BOSH release](http://bosh.io/docs#release).

 Add in all packages and jobs required by your CNI plugin.
 At a minimum, you must provide a CNI binary program and a CNI config file.
    If your software requires a long-lived daemon to run on the diego cell, we recommend you deploy a separate BOSH job for that.